The quick answer is YES. Roof battens no matter how you look at them are a structural element of any roof.

 Most forget that suction or uplift causes considerable destruction by the wind to roofs.
 So it is absolutely vital that your engineer makes the correct calculations.
 Engineers are guided by the span tables in AS1684.

-If you are completing a roof replacement with tiles you may find that some of the original roof battens need to be replaced.
-Equally important For tiled roofs using Timber battens they must meet the requirements of AS 1684.2, AS 1684.3 or AS 1720.1.
+If you are completing a replacement with tiles you may find that some of the original battens need to be replaced.
+Equally important For tiled roofs using Timber they must meet the requirements of AS 1684.2, AS 1684.3 or AS 1720.1.

-Timber battens for metal roofs come in a range of sizes:
+Timber battens for metal cladding come in a range of sizes:

 75 x 45